Skip to main content

 • South Shore, up 3% (5,000 more room nights sold)

-Two regions, meanwhile, experienced minimal changes in room nights sold compared with 2023:
+The other two regions, meanwhile, experienced declines in room nights sold compared with 2023:

-The Bay of Fundy and Annapolis Valley region saw a decrease of 10% in room sales to date in 2024, with 35,000 fewer room nights sold compared with the same period of 2023.
+• Bay of Fundy & Annapolis Valley, down 11% (44,000 fewer room nights sold).
 Note, this region has seen a decline in available supply in 2024, which may contribute to the decline in room nights sold.

 Room Nights Sold (Tourism Nova Scotia Database):

-According to AirDNA data, there were 552,000 room nights booked through sharing economy platforms in the first 10 months of 2024, an increase of 7% compared with 2023.
+According to AirDNA data, there were 607,000 room nights booked through sharing economy platforms in 2024, an increase of 7% compared with 2023.

 Room Nights Booked Through Sharing Economy Platforms:

-Chart showing room nights booked through sharing economy platforms for January to October 2024.
+Bar graph comparing room nights booked through sharing economy platforms in 2024 with 2023.

-The average room rate from January to October 2024 in the Halifax Regional Municipality was $209 (down 1% versus 2023).
-For the same period, the average room rate of $161 in the rest of Nova Scotia was up 5% compared with 2023.
+The average room rate in the Halifax Regional Municipality was $205, down 1% compared with 2023, while the average room rate of $159 in the rest of Nova Scotia was up 4% compared with 2023.

 Average Room Rates: